-Quakers became concerned about slavery very early on.
-The notion of ‘that of God in everyone’ leads naturally towards egalitarian thinking and the testimony to equality.
-That one human being should own another is completely incompatible with this.
+Quakers soon became concerned about slavery.
+The notion of ‘that of God in everyone’ led naturally to equality.
+One human being owning another is totally incompatible with this.

 A fundamental belief in the equality of all people has led Quakers to campaign actively against racism in many parts of the world.

 Quakers were prominent in the abolition of the slave trade and in the abolition of slavery throughout the British Empire.
 Today many Quakers work against modern forms of slavery.

 Eliminating slavery among Quakers was the first priority, followed by total abolition, finally achieved in 1865.
 Today many Quakers campaign against modern forms of slavery.

 Anti-Slavery in the modern world